LeeWhite187/OGA.DomainBase/README.md

 One feature of the domain base in this library is that the Id property is generic.
 It can be long, Int32, Guid, string, etc...\
 This provides flexibility for different design cases:
 * Small domains or ones that that need the lookup speed of integer-based keys.
-* Domain that need keys with embedded type, using key strings, such as 'vm:1234' (like a MoRef in the VSphere domain model).
+* Domain that use keys with embedded type... key strings such as 'vm:1234' (like the MoRef in the VSphere domain model).
 * Large decentralized models, where the design choice for key type is driven by collisionless eventual consistency (Guid keys exist at instantiation).
 * A write-model paradigm, recording immutable events for posterity, whose left-fold (projection) of events must recreate entities with the same key, everytime.